 There are a lot of decisions you’ll need to make when you’re setting up or upgrading your home theatre.
 You’ll have to make decisions about your TV type and size, whether you’ll use a TV mount or a stand, and how you’ll handle your home audio requirements.
-When you’re choosing new or you’re upgrading home theatre audio components, there are even more decisions to make.
+When you’re choosing new or you’re upgrading home theatre audio components to enhance movie viewing, there are even more decisions.

 Upgrade your home theatre audio with a sound bar

 A flat panel TV will provide you with brilliant colour, contrast, and vivid realism, all without taking up a lot of real estate on your wall.
 The only downside to the latest flat panel TV technology is that, because of the design, the speakers need to be placed on the back of the TV.
-While these new TVs do provide great audio and have technology built in to enhance output, you may be someone who likes a lot of bass or you want a full surround sound experience in your home theatre.
+While these new TVs do provide great audio and have technology built-in to enhance output, you may be someone who likes a lot of bass or you want a full surround sound experience when watching movies at home.

 One of the easiest ways to boost your TV’s audio is to add a sound bar.
 A sound bar is a single speaker that’s as long or almost as long as your TV.
 It’s placed or mounted under your TV and provides at least 2 channels of audio.
 You can find sound bars with additional speakers and a subwoofer to provide you with up to 11 channels of audio.

-Some sound bars connect wirelessly to your TV while others plugin via HDMI to your TV’s HDMI or HDMI eARC port.
-Once plugged in your sound bar will handle all of the audio from your TV, and once you listen you’ll hear a very noticeable difference in your TV’s audio quality.
+Some sound bars connect wirelessly to your TV while others plugin via HDMI or optical out.
+Once plugged in your sound bar will handle all of the audio from your TV, and you’ll hear a very noticeable difference in your TV’s audio quality.
 With left, right, and center speakers built into the sound bar, audio will feel as though it’s projecting from all corners of your TV.

 The latest sound bars have new features to make them more immersive than ever.
 You’ll find sound bars that beam audio around the room so you’ll hear your favourite soundtracks from the ceiling and on both sides of your couch.
-Many new models are auto-calibrated so they work perfectly in your every room, and you can also find some sound bars that offer calibration in a few simple steps you can perform yourself.
-There are also sound bars you can control via voice assistant, so you can just say “OK Google” to control volume or switch to a different sound preset.
+Many new models are auto-calibrated so they work perfectly in your every room.

 Should I upgrade my home theatre sound system for Dolby Atmos?